pingcap/docs-cn/TiDB_FAQ.md

 ## Can I use other key-value storage engines with TiDB?

 Yes.
 TiDB supports many popular storage engines, such as goleveldb and TiKV.

+## Why the modified `toml` configuration for TiKV/PD does not take effect?
+You need to set the `--config` parameter in TiKV/PD to make the `toml` configuration effective.
+TiKV/PD does not read the configuration by default.

+## Why the TiKV data directory is gone?

+For TiKV, the default value of the `--store` parameter is `/tmp/tikv/store`.
+In some virtual machines, restarting the operating system results in removing all the data under the `/tmp` directory.
+It is recommended to set the TiKV data directory explicitly by setting the `--store` parameter.